aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/inserting-and-deleting-rows-and-columns-in-php/_index.md

     $worksheet = $workbook->getWorksheets()->get(0);

-    # Inserting a column into the worksheet at 2nd position
+    # Inserting a column into the worksheet at the 2nd position

     $worksheet->getCells()->insertColumns(1,1);